-- Home insurance companies have tools to assist with ensuring your home is correctly protected from wildfire threats.
+- Home insurance companies have tools to protect your home from wildfire threats.

 - Insurance Companies use their proprietary underwriting and rating guidelines.

 Why Homes are at risk of wildfires:

-- Build adjacent to feel source (i.e., trees and vegetation).
+- Build adjacent to the feeling source (i.e., trees and vegetation).

 - Lack of standardization of building, fire, and planning codes.